 Are bivvies as good as tents?
 When would I use a bivvy?

 Because bivvies can be light, we also like to use them when sleep is a lower priority than moving fast through space.
 For these reasons, we chose the SOL Escape Bivvy for our list.
 It is light, inexpensive, and protects you from weather when needed.
+For a bivvy, it’s also quite breathable, and we found that we woke up with a wet sleeping bag less often than with other bivvy options.
 It’s a specialty tool, and most of us at iRunFar prefer tarps or tents for 95% of trips.

-I don’t use running poles but I want a double-walled pyramid tent.
+I don’t use running poles, but want a double-walled pyramid tent.
 What should I do?

 You aren’t out of luck if you don’t use running poles but still want a double-walled trekking pole-supported tent.
-You can still experience the joys of a pyramid tent such as the Mountain Laurel Designs SoloMid XL by purchasing it with this carbon fiber pole, and this will add three ounces to the shelter for a total weight of 33 ounces without stakes.
+You can still experience the joys of a pyramid tent such as the Mountain Laurel Designs SoloMid XL by purchasing it with this carbon fiber pole, which will only add 3 ounces to the shelter, for a total weight of 33 ounces without stakes.

 Ultimately, there’s no correct answer.
 Some people will prefer trekking pole-supported pyramid tents, and some will prefer dedicated pole tents.
 Even if you don’t use running poles, you can use either type of tent.